Nurou/next-ts-tailwind-starter/README.md

-This is a starter template for Next.js with the following set up:
+This is a starter template for Next.js with the following setup:

 - TypeScript (v4.9)
 - Tailwind CSS (v3.2) & sensible global defaults